dvatterott/dvatterott.github.io/_posts/_posts/2018-01-23-is-not-in-with-pyspark.markdown

 ---
 layout: post
-title: "'Is Not In' with Pyspark"
+title: "'Is Not In' with PySpark"
 date: 2018-02-06 21:10:32 -0600
 comments: true
 categories: [python, spark, pyspark, data science, data engineering]
 ---

-In SQL it's easy to find people in one list who are not in a second list (i.e., the "not in" command), but there is no similar command in pyspark.
+In SQL it's easy to find people in one list who are not in a second list (i.e., the "not in" command), but there is no similar command in PySpark.
 Well, at least not [a command](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html#pyspark.sql.Column.isin) that doesn't involve collecting the second list onto the master instance.

 **EDIT**<br>
 Check the note at the bottom regarding "anti joins".
 Using an anti join is much cleaner than the code described here.